anthonytk31415/hotelier/README.md

 ## Geocoding Service
+What does it do:
-The GeoCodingService class is responsible for converting an address into geographic coordinates (latitude and longitude) using the Google Maps Geocoding API.
-It then creates and returns a Location object that includes these coordinates.
+- convert geographic coordinates (lat, long) using the Google Maps Geocoding API, to a Location object.
+Why use this:

-We use this class to provide a clean interface for converting addresses to geographic coordinates, with appropriate error handling for common issues encountered when working with external APIs.
+- clean interface for converting addresses to geographic coordinates
+- out of the box error handling

 ## Security
+What we use:
-The app uses CORS filters and JWT filters to ensure requests are protected and authenticated, respectively.
-See the filters section for more detail.
+- CORS filters and JWT filters to ensure requests are protected and authenticated,
+- See the filters section for more detail.

+# Some construction background

+## Why we use ElasticSearch for our data store:
+Mainly we use ElasticSearch for geohashing with Google Maps for its spatial indexing and fast querying capabilities.
+Driven by:
+- Geohashing Efficiency: allows spatial data to be grouped into areas for faster searching.
+We'll use this to search in an area for our hotel stays.
+- Efficient Geospatial Queries: e.g distance queries (e.g., finding all points within a radius) and bounding box queries (e.g., finding points within a rectangular area).
+- Scalability: we can handle large-scale datasets.
+- Real-time Search: can be used interactive maps (e.g. pan or zoom in, return points of interest)

+## Hibernate is a natural fit for ORM using ElasticSearch
+Key features include:
+- ORM: Hibernate maps Java classes to database tables and Java object properties to columns.
+- Automatic SQL Generation
+- HQL (Hibernate Query Language): works with Java objects rather than database tables.
+- Caching: has built-in support for first-level and second-level caching.
+- Transaction Management
+- Lazy Loading
+- Database Independence: abstracts away the specific SQL dialects of different databases.

+## Geospatial Use cases:
+- search by proximity
+- map based listings
+- distance filter based search
+- route based stays (TBD)
+- price based stays in a location (TBD)
+- local area recommendations (TBD)